 Charity begins at home.
 Thus don’t take conversations and interactions with your members of family for granted.
 It is a great opportunity to practice up your conversational skills with your mother, father, siblings, cousins and everyone else.

-Also you can rehearse in front of a mirror, with a friend, or using your mobile phone’s camera The more you do something, the less foreign and the less embarrassing it is later one.
+Also you can rehearse in front of a mirror, with a friend, or using your mobile phone’s camera The more you do something, the less foreign and the less embarrassing it is going to be.
 If you do your public speaking or interview practice in front of the mirror or the webcam, or with a friend, you are not only rehearsing and improving your level of confidence, but you are also decreasing your anxiety level.

 To recapitulate, the Personality Development Tips to Overcome Shyness and Gain Self Confidence: